turingschool/front-end-curriculum/lessons/module-2/oop-3-inheritance.md

 ![instrument example](https://koenig-media.raywenderlich.com/uploads/2017/05/ObjectOrientedProgramming-graph-2.png)

 <section class="call-to-action">
-### In Your Notebook
+### Discuss in groups:

+- What traits or functionality do ALL instruments have?
-- What traits or functionality does a guitar *inherit* from an instrument?
-A string instrument or a piano?
+- What traits or functionality could a guitar *inherit* from an instrument?
+What about a piano?
 - Getting more specific, what traits/functionality do these **sub classes** *inherit* from the **parent class**?

 | **Parent class**| **Sub class** |